Dev-Dipesh/railway_poc/README.md

     participant Database as Database
     participant CeleryQueue as Celery Queue
     participant CeleryWorker as Celery Worker

+    Note over User,CeleryWorker: The user must be logged in to submit feed URLs

     User->>Server: Send feed URLs
     activate Server